The Aquarium Ecosystem As Art

 Some of the most ideal inhabitants for a planted nano tank are not a fish at all, but rather shrimp.

-The miniscule bio-load of freshwater shrimp, such as cherry shrimp, do not tax your tank’s waste management system the way fish do.
+The minimal bioload of freshwater aquarium shrimp, such as cherry shrimp, will not overpower your tank’s waste management system the way fish do.

-And, aquarium shrimp are available in a number of colors, including red, yellow, orange and even blue.
+And, aquarium shrimp are available in a range of colors, including red, yellow, orange and even blue.

-If shrimp are not for you, don’t worry, a small but striking number of miniature fish make great additions to a nano tank.
+If shrimp are not for you, don’t worry, a small but exceptional number of miniature fish make great inhabitants for a nano tank.

 Endler’s livebearer or Endler guppies, are small, hardy fish originally discovered in Venezuela.